Who is Hermann Goerner?

 Some of Goerner’s incredible feats of strength are unmatched to this day.
 He was a master at the deadlift as you can see from his jaw-dropping lifts:

 Can you imagine doing a one-handed deadlift of 730 pounds?
 How about a two-handed?

 But, get a load of this – Goerner did a 730-pound deadlift with one hand.
 If that is not incredible, what is?

 See what a 500 pound one hand deadlift looks like.
 This one-arm deadlift is performed by a man known as the world’s strongest pro bodybuilder, Stan Efferding:

 Besides watching the video to see what a 500 pound one hand deadlift looks like, there is one more great reason to view it.
-Efferding gives a great tip for anyone learning to deadlift.
+Efferding gives great tips for anyone learning to deadlift.
 He speaks about the importance of acceleration off of the floor.
 And makes the point to stay focused on exploding off the floor through the ceiling.

 Seeing the video above will give you some perspective on Goeren’s one arm deadlift of 730 pounds on October 8, 1920, in Leipzig, Germany.
 Also, on October 29th of the same year, he achieved a Guinness World Record with a one-handed deadlift of 301 kg / 664 lbs.

 To date, no one has ever deadlifted more than Hermann Goeren with only one hand.
 His grip strength was beyond phenomenal.

 From the above chart, you can see that only the most elite powerlifter today deadlifts over 800 pounds.
 And that is with all of the nutritional and training techniques that we have.